zenoss/ZenPacks.zenoss.OpenVZ/README.rst

 * ``[resource].failcnt``

 Any resource name that is visible in ``/proc/user_beancounters`` can be used.
-These Data Points should be created as type of GAUGE with the appropriate name.
+These Data Points should typically be created as type of GAUGE with the appropriate name.
 The monitoring template will correlate the beancounter name with the metric name and populate it with data.

 ..
 Note:: OpenVZ allows individual resource limits to be disabled by setting the ``barrier`` and/or ``limit`` value to ``LONG_MAX`` (typically